opendocsg/slw-judgments-backfill/2014_SGHC_215/report.md

  [emphasis added]

-61     Similar fact evidence was admitted in _Ng Beng Siang and Others v Public Prosecutor_ [2003] SGCA 17 (“ _Ng Beng Siang_ ”) where the probative value of admitting the evidence outweighed its prejudicial value against the accused.
+61     Similar fact evidence was admitted in _Ng Beng Siang and Others v Public Prosecutor_ <span class="citation">[2003] SGCA 17</span> (“ _Ng Beng Siang_ ”) where the probative value of admitting the evidence outweighed its prejudicial value against the accused.
 The Court of Appeal held at [40]–[42] that:

  41 In our judgment, it was clear that the previous incident had more probative value than its prejudicial effect for two reasons.
 First, the defence of Ng to the present charge was that he did not know the bundles contained drugs.
 Thus evidence on the previous occasion where Ng did a